Chain52/portfolio/README.md

 # Colin Hain Portfolio

 I am Colin Hain, a full-stack JavaScript developer.
 This repo contains the main code used throughout my portfolio website.
 The front-end is built using React 16 and styled using styled-components.
-The back-end is built using node.js LTS (Express.js framework) and many AWS services.
-It does follow a microservice approach; as you can see each folder is initialized as it's own npm project.
+The back-end is built using node.js LTS (Express.js framework) and planned AWS services.
+It is designed with microservices in mind.

 ## Future Plans

-The future plans for this project are to first finish the frontend of the website and then to host it through AWS.
-After I have the site live, I will spend my time updating my old projects to AWS lambda to be accessible through the site.
+The high-level plans for this project are:
+- Finish the first version of the frontend of the website
+- Host it through AWS.
+- Update my old projects to AWS lambda to be accessible through the site.

 ## Upcoming Projects